Which Roomba Is Right For You? Roomba Comparison Chart

-You can control your home assistant using the app or your voice in case your have Amazon Alexa.
-The app allows viewing a created map (this feature is only available in Roomba 960 and Roomba 980), schedule the unit to work at a specific time, manually manage it etc.
+You can control your home assistant using the app or your voice in case you have Amazon Alexa or Google Home.
+The app allows viewing a created map (this feature is only available in the Roomba 960 and 980), schedule the unit to work at a specific time, switch between cleaning modes etc.

-Also, Roomba comes with Dual Virtual Wall Barrier that blocks a "No-Go" areas so the robot can't cross it.
+Also, all the three Roomba cleaners come with Dual Virtual Wall Barrier that blocks a "No-Go" areas so it can't cross it.

 Performing on carpeting surface and hardwood floors